 Honors Biology culminates a thorough education in the sciences at Roxbury Latin.
 It is offered to members of Class I who have completed Chemistry or Honors Chemistry.
 The course text is Campbell, et al., Biology: Concepts and Connections.
 Readings and discussions assume a working knowledge of physical science.
 A solid understanding of the physical basis of biological processes allows students to appreciate the mechanisms that govern life forms from viruses to homo sapiens.
 Evolution is the ordering theory of biology that provides the context in which all other topics are developed.
 Major topics include ecosystems, biochemistry, cell biology, molecular biology, genetics, anatomy, and physiology.
 Molecular mechanisms are emphasized.
 For all topics, plant and animal systems are examined in the laboratory and in class discussion.
 Frequent laboratory exercises enhance and illustrate the conceptual material.
 Also, in consultation with working scientists, students design and execute an experiment to answer a biological question of their own choosing.

 Environmental Science is another culmination of a thorough education in science at Roxbury Latin.
-Completion of Chemistry and Biology is required of boys electing Environmental Science along with permission of the department.
+Completion of Chemistry is required of boys electing Environmental Science along with permission of the department.
 In 2011, the human population reached 7 billion.
 If current trends continue, the population could reach 10 billion within the lifetime of today’s Roxbury Latin students.
 Is our growing population’s use of natural resources—forests, agricultural lands, oceans, fresh water, fossil fuels—sustainable?
 Are the ways in which we meet society’s needs today going to compromise the ability of future generations to meet their needs?
 If so, what changes can be made in current natural resource use patterns?
 In Environmental Science, each student develops and defends his own answer to these questions.
 While the course focuses on the science behind the earth’s biotic and abiotic systems and the ways in which humans are impacting them, students also discuss the economic, societal, and cultural barriers to change, and the opportunities to overcome these barriers through education, public policy, technological advancement, and individual actions.

 Throughout the year, students use the Roxbury Latin forest as a living laboratory, observing and investigating the earth’s ecological and physical systems.
 Topics include energy flows, the hydrologic cycle, biogeochemical cycles, biodiversity, species interactions, soils, climate and weather, and forestry.
 Students uncover the geologic and written history of the Roxbury Latin forest, and take an in-depth look at the many ecosystem services it provides today.
 The students use their local forest explorations as a platform for learning about the world’s other major biomes and aquatic ecosystems, and for considering the range of impacts that human actions are having on the environment.
 The course texts are Tom Wessels’ Reading the Forested Landscape (published by The Countryman Press) and Environment, 8th Edition, by Raven, Hassenzahl, and Berg (published by Wiley).